RYA BRITISH YOUTH SAILING CLUBS

 Pupils may join us as experienced sailors with aspirations to achieve highly or arrive as novices, and will receive equally dedicated support to allow them to reach their potential.
 We encourage pupils to join early on in their Windermere School journey, as many of our highest achieving sailors joined us at the beginning of their School life, at Elleray Campus.
 We are very proud of this achievement.

 RYA TRAINING CENTRE

 Windermere School has been operating for a number of years as a Royal Yachting Associating (RYA) Training Centre and, in 2018, we were delighted to become an RYA British Youth Sailing Recognised Club, one of only 15 clubs nationwide and the only school in the UK to hold this accreditation.

-Students in Year 7 to 9 enjoy windsurfing as a part of their timetabled Adventure Programme.
-Those students in Year 10 to 13 who wish to windsurf can take it as an after-school activity, and advance to the higher stages of the RYA syllabus.
+Pupils in Year 7 to 9 enjoy windsurfing as a part of their timetabled Adventure Programme.
+Those in Year 10 to 13 who wish to windsurf can take it as an after-school activity, and advance to the higher stages of the RYA syllabus.